 Cutting may be carried out using a water and dust suppressed diamond tipped power saw.
-It must however be noted that the aesthetic finish achieved will depend greatly upon the choice of cutting mechanism and level of skill.
-Specific equipment or blade types should be used when cutting natural stone units as those designed for cutting concrete only may blunt easily.
+It must, however, be noted that the aesthetic finish achieved will depend greatly upon the choice of cutting mechanism and level of skill.
+Specific equipment or blade types should be used when cutting.
+Ensure you clean down the surface of the product immediately after cutting to ensure no permanent staining takes place to the surface of the flag.

-If more than 25% of a flag or slab requires cutting then the remaining piece should be cut from the internal corner of the cut to the external corner of the flag or slab, at an angle of preferably 45°.
+If more than 25% of a flag requires cutting then the remaining piece should be cut from the internal corner of the cut to the external corner of the flag, at an angle of preferably 45°.